sprainbrains/whisperfish/README.rst

 To install, you have two options:

 - Releases `from OpenRepos <https://openrepos.net/content/rubdos/whisperfish>`_
-- "Nightly" builds from the master branch.
+- "Nightly" builds from Git development commits.
   The most recent builds can be found in `the Gitlab Package Registry <https://gitlab.com/rubdos/whisperfish/-/packages>`_.

-There's no particular reason to install from the master branch directly.
-We push regular updates to OpenRepos.
+There's no particular reason to install from Git directly.
+We push regular updates to OpenRepos, when they make sense.

 Please mind that Whisperfish in still in *alpha condition*, which means that certain things do not work, other things make the application crash, and I've